yuki111888/COLORS/README.md

    ```

 3. **View your palette**:
-   Open `preview.html` in your browser to see a visual preview of all your colors and their shades.
+   Open `index.html` in your browser to see a visual preview of all your colors and their shades.
    - Each color has a downloadable swatch image (like Adobe's color tool)
    - Copy images to clipboard or download them locally
    - View the complete palette as a single image
+   - Automatically adapts to your OS dark/light mode preference

 ## File Format